 - There is some port noise at high volumes.

 - The cubicle design with rounded edges looks pretty contemporary.

 - Not the best choice for large rooms.

 - Front LED light attracts a lot of attention in dark environments.

-In conclusion, both options are absolutely great subwoofers.
-You will great use out of them even if you use them both for music and watching movies.
-If you’re just looking for a great subwoofer that does a good job for both, I say go for whatever one you can get cheaper.
+In conclusion, both options are great subwoofers.
+You will make great use of them even if you use them both for music and watching movies.
+If you’re just looking for a subwoofer that does a good job for both, I say go for whatever one you can get cheaper.

-However, if you want to be more particular and want the best bang for your buck for your intended use, I recommend you pick the SB1000 for music listening due to its sealed box design and larger driver, and the PB1000 for movies watching due to its ported box design.
+However, if you want to be more particular and want the best bang for your buck for your intended use, I recommend you pick the SB1000 for music listening due to its sealed box design and more significant driver, and the PB1000 for movie watching due to its ported box design.

-Other things to consider is size, the SB1000 is far more compact and will be better suited for smaller rooms where space is limited.
-While the PB1000 is far bigger and you need to ensure you have the capacity for it.
+Another thing to consider is size that the SB1000 is far more compact and will be better suited for smaller rooms where space is limited.
+While the PB1000 is far bigger, you need to ensure you have the capacity for it.